Nicky Campbell: Television

-In 1989 he presented the channel Travelling Talk Show’ from Volgograd in the then Soviet Union.
-The audience discussion programme addressed the implications of reform under Gorbachev and the effects of Glasnost and Perestroika on ordinary Soviet Citizens.
-The Travelling Talk Show also went to Bogota to hear from ordinary Columbians about Pablo Escobar, the Medellin and Cali cartels and the country's narco-wars.
+In 1989, he presented the channel Travelling Talk Show from Volgograd in the Soviet Union.
+The audience discussion programme addressed the implications of reform under Mikhail Gorbachev and the effects of Glasnost and Perestroika on ordinary Soviet citizens.
+The Travelling Talk Show also went to Bogotá to hear from ordinary Colombians about Pablo Escobar, the Medellín and Cali cartels, and the country's narcotics wars.

 From 1988 to 1997, Campbell was on the roster of regular presenters of Top of the Pops on BBC1.

-In 1990 he worked again for Grampian Television making You'd Better Believe It, a quick fire trivia quiz identifying ‘some very famous faces’.
+In 1990, he worked again for Grampian Television, making You'd Better Believe It, a quick-fire trivia quiz identifying "some very famous faces".

-When the British rights to the Wheel of Fortune were secured by Scottish Television, Campbell got the presenting job after piloting against Eamonn Holmes and he hosted the show from 1988-1994.
-His co-presenters were first Angela Ekaette then Carol Smilie and for his final season Jenny Powell.
+When the British rights to the Wheel of Fortune were secured by Scottish Television, Campbell got the presenting job after piloting against Eamonn Holmes, and he hosted the show from 1988 to 1996.
+His co-presenters were first Angela Ekaette, then Carol Smillie, and for his final season, Jenny Powell.
 The programme, made prior to satellite broadcasting, aired on ITV reaching audiences of up to 12 million.
-The UK broadcast rights for the old episodes have in recent years been secured by Challenge TV and all 8 series he presented are regularly shown on the free to air network.
+The UK broadcast rights for the old episodes have in recent years been secured by Challenge TV, and all eight series he presented are regularly shown on the free-to-air network.

-In 1992 he anchored Goal on Sky TV.
-This was a World Cup based football quiz featuring teams comprising Geoff Hurst, Martin O’Neil and Terry Yorath and in which Campbell posed questions on footage from previous tournaments.
+In 1992, he anchored Goal on Sky TV.
+This was a World Cup-based football quiz featuring teams comprising Geoff Hurst, Martin O'Neill and Terry Yorath and in which Campbell posed questions on footage from previous tournaments.

-In 1993 he studio-anchored the Big Race, an ITV adventure show in which a team led by the former Blue Peter presenter Peter Duncan drove overland across Europe to Russia.
-Ending up in Siberia finally crossing the Bering Straits through Alaska and then on to New York months after starting out.
+In 1993, he studio-anchored the Big Race, an ITV adventure show in which a team led by the former Blue Peter presenter Peter Duncan drove overland across Europe to Russia, ending up in Siberia and finally crossing the Bering Strait through Alaska and then on to New York months after starting out.

-Also in 1993 Campbell hosted Strictly Classified for Granada TV.
-This was a studio based magazine show centred around quirky stories from the classified ads in local newspapers.
+Also in 1993, Campbell hosted Strictly Classified for Granada Television.
+This was a studio-based magazine show centred around quirky stories from the classified ads in local newspapers.
 His co-hosts were Pauline Daniels and Jeff Green.